carolinecerussi/Robot_Translator/README.md

 ## Description

-This Webpage allows users to input a number to then get a result in the robotic language.
-Upon clicking submit, the number will be output a response from a robot, letting you know what the translation would be.
-There is then another button option that allows you to go back and resubmit a different number.

-## Tests

-Describe :
--------1-----------
-test:
-Code:
-Expected Output:

-Describe: ()
--------1---------

-------2--------

-------3--------
+Using the input space on the web application, write in a number in order to see it in Mr.Robo's language.
+While processing your response, the robotic translation depending on what digit is entered from the user.

+You have the option to then submit a new number and start again.

 ## Setup/Installation Requirements

-* Clone this repository onto your desktop
+1. Clone GitHub repository onto your local desktop: https://github.com/carolinecerussi/Mr.Robo.git
-* Open repository folder named "Address Book"
+2. Open directory called Mr.Robo and navigate to the Index.html file
-* Open index.html file in browser
+3. Open Index.html in browser to run

 ## Known Bugs